cjamiev/playground/README.md

 ## SVG Components
 Step 1: Create objects
 - In one file <name>-canvas.svg
-  - Ideally one object should be reference.
-	- Check all sizes are relatively correct.
+- Check all sizes are relatively correct

 Step 2: Id the objects
+- Set id with component-<name> for objects that should be a react component
 - Set id with subcomponent-<name> for objects that should be a subcomponent
 - Set id with condition-<name> for conditional objects in groups
 - Set id with remove-<name> for extraneous objects in groups
 - Set id with element-<name> for convenience

 Step 3: Clean up objects
 - Copy over to <name>-template.svg objects that are ready or redone
 - Place items in correct positions
 - Collapse related objects in the same position.
 - Ungroup and re-group to remove transformations on groups

-	- Set id with component-<name> for grouped objects Step 4: Convert to React Components
+Step 4: Convert to React Components
 - Copy content to experiment/example.svg
-  - Only include information inside the primary layer grouping
-	- Run node experiment/svgCreator.js
+- Run node experiment/svgCreator.js or npm run script
-  - Search for prexisting translate and scale (redo previous steps to remove them) Step 5: Clean up
+- Search for prexisting translate and scale (redo previous steps to remove them)
-  - create object maps for conditionals
-	- transform="translate(x,y)"

 ## ToDo
 SvgCreator:
-  - Add aria labels to components
   - Clean up code
   - Add more unit tests
-  - Add to tab to Project page

 Project:
-  - Add Wizard for using Template {{<variable-name>:<type>:<options>}}
+  - Add Wizard for using Template {{(variable-name):(type):(options)}}
   - Delete operation for Snippet/Template

 Generator: